nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     Nuxeo CLI will ask you several questions about the artifact name, etc.

+3. Change current directory to `nuxeo-elements-sample-web`, where `gulpfile.js` has been created:

+    ```bash
+     $ cd nuxeo-elements-sample-web
+     ```

-3. Run gulp to run the application and see what has been generated.
+4. Run gulp to run the application and see what has been generated:

     ```bash
     $ npm run serve